Chair, Latin America and President, Global Healthcare Practice

 What’s the coolest (or weirdest) place a project has taken you?

 Early in my career, I was the publicist for a German movie production in Ouro Preto, Brazil.
-The city is a UNICEF protected colonial town, known for its baroque churches, romantic bridges and fountains and winding cobbled streets.
+The city is a UNESCO protected colonial town, known for its baroque churches, romantic bridges and fountains and winding cobbled streets.
 The movie’s leading actress was the daughter of Cecilia Meireles, a renowned poet who wrote a book about the place.
 She and I would walk around the city while she recited her mother’s poems about each location.
 It was an unforgettable experience.